 The researchers also compared the breast cancer risk of childhood cancer survivors to the breast cancer risk of women who have an abnormal BRCA1 or BRCA2 gene.

-Women with an abnormal BRCA1 or BRCA2 gene have up to an 85% risk of developing breast cancer by age 70.
+Women with a BRCA1 or BRCA2 genetic mutation have up to a 72% risk of developing breast cancer by age 80.
 Their risk of ovarian cancer is also higher than average.

 The risk of developing breast cancer by age 50 was:

 - 31% for women with an abnormal BRCA1 gene